microsoft/VSTS-Docker-Preview/README.md

 We are currently in private preview, accepting customers by request.
 Please email us @  RM_Customer_Queries at Microsoft dot com with your vsts account (account.visualstudio.com) to get started.

+Once granted access, you can install the extension from [link](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker)

 ##What is in the box?